sdiehl/typechecker-zoo/docs/src/implementations/coc/calculus-of-constructions.md

 **Types depending on Terms (\\( \rightarrow \\) -axis)**: Dependent types like \\( \mathsf{Vec} : \mathsf{Nat} \to \mathsf{Type} \to \mathsf{Type} \\) where the structure of types depends on the values of terms, enabling precise specification of data structure properties and program invariants.

 The convergence of these three dimensions creates a system of unprecedented expressiveness.
-Unlike System F-ω, which provides  polymorphism but maintains a clear separation between terms and types, the Calculus of Constructions allows types to depend on arbitrary term-level computations while maintaining decidable type checking through normalization properties.
+Unlike System F-ω, which provides  polymorphism but maintains a clear separation between terms and types, the CoC allows types to depend on arbitrary term-level computations while maintaining decidable type checking through normalization properties.

 ## The Curry-Howard Correspondence

-The Calculus of Constructions realizes the profound connection between computation and logic known as the Curry-Howard correspondence.
+The CoC realizes the profound connection between computation and logic known as the Curry-Howard correspondence.
 In this correspondence, types represent logical propositions and terms represent constructive proofs of those propositions.
 This isomorphism enables the same syntactic framework to express both programs and mathematical theorems with their proofs.

 **Propositions as Types**: Every logical statement corresponds to a type.
 The proposition "for all natural numbers n, n + 0 = n" becomes the type `∀n : Nat.
 Eq Nat (plus n zero) n`, where `Eq` represents propositional equality.